 FDA issued a draft guidance: Material Threat Medical Countermeasure Priority Review Vouchers (PDF, 174 KB) on January 17, 2018 to address MCM-specific issues.
 FDA has also issued guidance to address questions related to the Tropical Disease PRV program (PDF, 193 KB) and to the Rare Pediatric Disease PRV program.

-The Federal Register notice establishes the material threat MCM priority review fee rate for FY 2019 at $2,457,140 and outlines FDA's procedures for payment of material threat MCM priority review user fees.
-This rate is effective on October 1, 2018, and will remain in effect through September 30, 2019.
+The Federal Register notice establishes the material threat MCM priority review fee rate for FY 2022 at $1,266,651 and outlines FDA's payment procedures for material threat MCM priority review user fees.
+This rate is effective on October 1, 2021, and will remain in effect through September 30, 2022.

 *For purposes of reporting, the product sponsor to whom the PRV was initially awarded is listed here.
 If the original product sponsor decides to transfer the PRV, it is the responsibility of the original product sponsor, and the sponsor to whom the PRV is transferred, to document the action(s) with a letter of transfer.
 These letters should be included in the application submitted by the sponsor redeeming the PRV.
 A transferred PRV cannot be redeemed unless a complete record of transfer is made available to FDA.